curl/everything-curl/curl.md

 A funny detail about open source projects is that they're called "projects", as if they were somehow limited in time or ever can get done.
-The cURL "project" is a number of loosly coupled voluntary individuals working on writing software together with a common mission: to do reliable data transfers with internet protocols.
+The cURL "project" is a number of loosely coupled voluntary individuals working on writing software together with a common mission: to do reliable data transfers with internet protocols.
 And giving away the code for free for anyone to use.